This article was originally published on 2017-03-02.

 - There are a number of operating blockchain projects focusing on using cryptocurrency to obtain loans, such as Salt Lending and ETHLend.
 Nexo will be competing with them in one way or another, although the entire space is huge and is big enough for multiple winners.

-Overall, we are neutral about the flipping potential of this ICO and like its long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about the short-term potential of this ICO and like its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 The hard cap, although rather high, is likely to be filled with some unmet demand given the established nature of Credissimo and market awareness.
 However, since NEXO token is a security token and there is currently no exchanges supporting security token with high volume, it is uncertain when NEXO token will generate sufficient trading volume.